romainberger/127-ssh/README.md

 ## Installation

-To use 127-ssh you need to use zsh (or maybe not, but you'll need something similar to zsh's `TRAPZERR()` hook) and node.
+To use 127-ssh you need to use zsh and node.

 Start by installing the package with npm: